Sohil876/Termux-zsh/README.md

 -   You can use `color-changer` alias to change color scheme and `font-changer` alias to change font easily.
 -   Checkout [OhMyZsh Cheatsheet](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) for some quick usefull tricks.
 -   Checkout [OhMyZsh Wiki](https://github.com/ohmyzsh/ohmyzsh/wiki/Home) to see how to customize it, add plugins and themes.
+-   Checkout [lf-basics](https://github.com/gokcehan/lf/wiki/Tutorial#basics) to learn how to use the lf file manager and customize it.

 ### Installation